What if I'm travelling with a minor and I'm not the parent or legal guardian?

 A group visa will be issued on board upon submission of the guest manifest.
 Guests are not required to do anything to be included in the group visa.
 For stays over 24 hours, there will be a visa charge of approx. $15 per guest.
 Please note this service is not available to Israeli citizens.

 Papua New Guinea

 Guests will be able to secure visa on board the vessel for a one-time fee of less than $50/pp which will be charged to their onboard account.

 Guests will be able to secure visa on board the vessel.

 Turkey (Updated Jan 2014)

 Intransit cruise guests do not require a visa for Turkey.
 Guests flying into Turkey to embark a vessel may obtain a visa upon arrival at the airport.
 UK guests disembarking in Turkey will be able to secure a visa on board the vessel at a fee of less than $50 per guest.
-The above arrangements for visa on arrival at a Turkish airport or on board one of our ships will cease to be available from 10th April 2014 (Please see below).
+The above arrangements for visa on arrival at a Turkish airport or sea port will start to be phased out from 10th April 2014 (Please see below).